 A HOLISTIC LAND MANAGEMENT PRACTICE

-Mr. Benziger initially employed conventional farming methods but was troubled by the “only vines should be in vineyards” mentality that relied on machinery and pesticides and resulted in silent vineyards devoid of insects, birds, and wildlife.
+Mr. Benziger initially employed conventional farming methods but was troubled by the “only vines should be in vineyards” mentality that relied on machinery and pesticides and resulted in silent vineyards devoid of insects, birds and wildlife.
 In the mid-1990s, Benziger began to transform his practices, receiving sustainable and organic certifications.
 This transformation saw the elimination of chemical inputs and a switch to the use of compost gathered from 6 Scottish Highlander cows and 75 sheep raised on the property.
-A healthy 40-acres of polyculture, composed of olive trees, cover crops, and insectaries, replaced many thirstier plants and vines in areas with excessive water needs.
+A healthy 40-acres of polyculture, composed of olive trees, cover crops and insectaries, replaced many thirstier plants and vines in areas with excessive water needs.
 As part of an integrated pest management approach, an “insect garden” is used to attract pests that normally attack vines and natural enemies of the pests are used to keep the vines safe.
 A wine cellar cave was created to preclude the need for heating and cooling of the cellar, and lighting was converted to solar power.
-This hard work paid off and in 2000 Benziger Family Winery became the first certified biodynamic winemaker in Napa and Sonoma counties.
+Eventually, this hard work paid off.
+In 2000, Benziger Family Winery became the first certified Biodynamic winemaker in Napa and Sonoma counties.

 DEMETER ASSOCIATION, INC. –

-Alan York, an international expert on Biodynamic farming, has collaborated with Benziger Winery since 1997 and has overseen Biodynamic farming on Benziger’s four certified Biodynamic vineyard estates ever since.
-Biodynamic farming has its roots with Rudolph Steiner, who had a far-reaching influence in many areas of philosophy and education, but in the wine field he is known for his belief in the self-contained “farm organism.”
+Alan York, an international expert on Biodynamic farming, has collaborated with Benziger Winery since 1997 by overseeing Biodynamic farming on Benziger’s four certified Biodynamic vineyard estates.
+Biodynamic farming has its roots with Rudolph Steiner, who had a far-reaching influence in many areas of philosophy and education, but in the wine field he is known for his belief in the self-contained “farm organism”.
 Biodynamic agriculture views the farm as a self-contained, self-sustaining ecosystem responsible for creating and maintaining its individual health and vitality without any external or unnatural additions.
-Emphasis is placed on the integration of crops and livestock, recycling of nutrients, soil maintenance, and the health and well-being of the animals, the farmer, the farm, and the earth – all are integral parts that make up the whole.
+Emphasis is placed on the integration of crops and livestock, recycling of nutrients, soil maintenance, and the health and well-being of living creatures and the planet.
 In 2002, the USDA implemented the National Organic Farming Program to provide a uniform definition of organic farming.
 The Demeter Biodynamic Farm Standard utilizes these specifications along with the USDA accreditation as its base requirements, such that all Demeter Biodynamic Certified producers are legally certified as organic.

 FARMING FOR FLAVORS

-In 2007 Benziger winery had the distinction of having all 50 of its growers certified as sustainable, organic, or biodynamic.
+In 2007, Benziger winery had the distinction of having all 50 of its growers certified as sustainable, organic or Biodynamic.
 As part of this process a certification program called Farming for Flavors was created by Benziger Winery in 2005.
 This program is a unique and customized quality assurance program that seeks to challenge growers to create grapes with strong character and distinctive flavor through environmentally sound practices.
 The program uses a Distinct Quality Point Assessment to rate growers on an annual basis and is overseen by Demeter Association’s Stellar Certification Services, a third party certifying agency.
-Growers must improve both the health of their land and the quality of their grapes to continue to receive the certification and the bar required for certification is continually being raised.
+Growers must continually improve both the health of their land and the quality of their grapes to maintain their certification.

 SPREADING THE MESSAGE

-The Benziger’s are active advocates of sustainable and organic farming practices, who help to educate their employees, growers, and the public.
+The Benzigers are active advocates of sustainable and organic farming practices that help to educate the entire wine community.
 They hold bi-monthly viticulture classes and quarterly seminars on low-input farming.
-Public tours of the winery educate about integrated pest management techniques and focus on their low-input method of grape growing.
+Public tours of the winery showcase their integrated pest management techniques and present their low-input method of grape production.